 Whilst the ability to recycle these is becoming greater, getting these items to the recycler is not as simple as we might like.

 Thankfully some brands are stepping in to help address this issue, by funding nationwide recycling programs.
-They exist in the USA and the UK.

-Within the US, each program has slightly different rules and lists of products that are accepted.
+Each program has slightly different rules and lists of products that are accepted.

 Some allow deposits to be made by dropping them off at one of the locations around the country, whilst others allow you to ship the products directly to the recycling agency.